Antares0982/zmij/README.md

 Żmij (pronounced roughly zhmeey or more precisely /ʐmij/) is a Polish word that refers to a mythical dragon- or serpent-like creature.
 This continues the dragon theme [started by Steele and White](https://fmt.dev/papers/p372-steele.pdf).
-Nice feature of this name is that it has a floating point in it.
+Nice feature of this name is that it has a floating point in the first letter.